Bernard Matthews Foods: Products

 The company produces a range of cooked, fresh and frozen British turkey, including products such as oven-ready whole birds, joints, cooked re-formed meats, and meal accompaniments, which accounts for over 90% of the business.
 Bernard Matthews also produces chicken products which are made with meat sourced from partners in South America.
-Fish was another product they once had in the 90s and 2000s with Golden Fishies before discontinuing.
+Fish was another product in the 1990s and 2000s, branded as Golden Fishies, before being discontinued.

 Bernard Matthews Farms produces turkey for leading UK grocery supermarket chains for use under their own retail brands, and also for businesses supplying the out-of-home foodservice market.

 Under the "Golden Norfolk Turkey" brand, Bernard Matthews Farms provides a frozen turkey range including whole birds in a variety of sizes, plus crowns and joints, basted and stuffed.
 New products under the Farms brand introduced in 2009 included several new seasonings, and an apricot and date stuffing.

 Turkey Twizzlers

 One of Bernard Matthews' formed-meat products, Turkey Twizzlers, containing 34% turkey, became synonymous with cheap food for children.
 They became a subject of debate in 2005, when they were singled out for particular criticism by celebrity chef Jamie Oliver in his television series Jamie's School Dinners.
 The product became an emblem of the mass-produced processed food that Oliver wanted to remove from school meals.
 In the wake of the programme, several major catering organisations announced that they would no longer serve Turkey Twizzlers in schools.
 Bernard Matthews discontinued the product in 2005 to avoid any further criticism and negative press coverage, although the publicity had increased consumption.

-In 2020, Bernard Matthews' relaunched the Turkey Twizzler brand, and they went back on sale in Iceland Stores and other major retailers in the United Kingdom.
+In 2020, Bernard Matthews relaunched the Turkey Twizzler brand, with a higher meat content.

 Animal welfare

 On 7 September 2006, two contract workers were convicted of animal cruelty after being covertly filmed by a member of staff from Hillside Animal Sanctuary, playing 'baseball' with live turkeys.
 The two men were sentenced to a 200-hour community service which was later criticised as being 'derisory' by some animal welfare organisations.
-Palmer's and Allan's defence lawyer, Simon Nicholls, stated that their actions were part of a 'culture' at the Norfolk plant and, describing the conditions in the unit as "appalling", said: "You can see why people move to an organic, more open type of farming."
+Their defence lawyer stated that their actions were part of a "culture" at the Norfolk plant and, describing the conditions in the unit as "appalling", said: "You can see why people move to an organic, more open type of farming."
+A vet who saw the tape described the abuse as "the most hideous and blatant actions he had seen."
 In response, the company took out a newspaper advertisement condemning the animal cruelty, stating that the men concerned were sub-contractors, and that none of its employees abused livestock.
 A spokesman stated that they were committed to the "highest standards" of animal welfare.